Andrew-code2020/CI-MS-1-Lean-Temple/README.md

 * Open link to project static website  https://andrew-code2020.github.io/CI-MS-1-Lean-Temple/

 ### Credits
-I consulted the following websites for inspiration and to learn how implement certain features into my project;
+I consulted the following websites for inspiration and to learn how to implement certain features into my project;
 * https://stackoverflow.com/
+  * Features influenced
+    * Background images
 * https://www.w3schools.com/default.asp
+    * Features influenced
+      * Border
+      * Hover
+* I used Bootstrap through out the project to deploy a mobile first design principle.
+    * Features influenced
+      * Header
+      * Jumbotron
+      * Navbar
+      * Alert Bar
+      * Form
+      * Dropdown
+      * Buttons
+      * Search Bar
+* Google Fonts I imported the text font Roboto from Google Fonts website https://fonts.google.com/
 * I copied the Jumbtron idea from our code along whiskey drop project.
-But I used the Bootrap code to and then modified it to fit the style of this project https://andrew-code2020.github.io/whiskeydrop/
+I used the Bootrap to copy the code and then modified it to fit the style of this project.
+Referencing Github repository from code along project https://andrew-code2020.github.io/whiskeydrop/
 * I copied the icons from Font awesome https://fontawesome.com/ and used the CDN to implement them in the project.
 * I frequently referred back to the following code institute modules to research how to construct certain features
   * HTML Fundamentals
   * CSS Fundamentals
-  * USer Centric Front End Development
+  * User Centric Front End Development

 ##### Content
 * The content was constructed by the student with inspiration from their experience as a fitness professional for over 10 years.
 It is entirely fictional and none of it really exists.